Melissa G Retana Trademark Paralegal, Webmaster

 Click photo to read about Melissa

 A paralegal in the United States is defined as a legal professional who assists lawyers and attorneys in the delivery of legal services.
 The type of tasks a paralegal preforms depends on the law firm, trademark attorney, or organization they work for.
 Some general tasks most paralegals preform includes legal research, document preparation, case management, trial support, and communicating with clients.
 A trademark paralegal has the ability to do all of these tasks in the specialized field of intellectual property.
-Check out our page What is a Patent Paralegal?
+A patent paralegal is another type of paralegal in the field of intellectual property that performs similar tasks.

 What Does a Trademark Paralegal Do?